wp-plugins/jm-last-twit-shortcode/readme.txt

 = 3.1.9 =
 * 2 june 2013
 * MAJOR UPDATE
-* display more than 1 tweet
+* display more than 1 tweet (new parameter for shortcode -> "count")
 * transients are fixed (simple and multisite)
 * have fun :=)